cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 ## Lessons learned

 -   Recursive function definitions
--   How to involve participants that aren't known beforehand.
+-   How to involve participants that are not known beforehand.
--   How to have an expiration date
+-   How to use an expiration date

 # How does Crowdfunding.glow work?

 In this day and age, crowdfunding campaigns are well known.
-Platforms like kickstarter.com and GoFund.me have made the crowdfunding model well known across the world as an excellent way to pull together the resources of several parties that don't know each other and yet are willing to contribute some money towards a goal.
+Platforms like kickstarter.com and GoFund.me have made the crowdfunding model well known across the world as an excellent way to bring together the resources of several parties that do not know each other and yet are willing to contribute some money towards a common goal.

 ## Glow code